|

 would be operable.

-In use, the shelter must be equipped with 15 one-gallon containers filled with water for
+In use, the fallout shelter must be equipped with 15 one-gallon containers filled with water for

 each shelter occupant.
 A few of these should have handles, because, after the shelter is